 But why is visual clutter bad?

 Your website design is your face to the world.
 It provides a means for people to clearly understand your mission.
 The key word here is clearly.
-The design of your site should help your patrons clearly understand your organization.
+The design of your site should guide your patrons to quickly and easily understand your organization.
 What specific tone does your nonprofit want to radiate?
 For example, vibrant colors paired with immersive photography exudes energy and positivity.
-In contrast, a limited color palette and black and white photography creates a more serious tone.
+In contrast, a limited color palette and black and white photography create a more serious tone.
 It is easy to confuse visitors if the visual tone of your site is not appropriate or the design is not clean.